mrigorir/leaderboard/README.md

 To make sure the linters' checks using Github Actions work properly, you should follow the next steps:

 1. On your recently forked repo, enable the GitHub Actions in the Actions tab.

 2. Create the `feature/branch` and push.

 3. Start working on your milestone as usual.

 4. Open a PR from the `feature/branch` when your work is done.

 ### Usage

 - Make sure you have npm and node installed in your terminal.

-- Run `npm install express` since is needed for webpack server.

 - I recommend the use of VS code as a code editor, but you can use whatever you want.

-- Run in your terminal `npm run server` to see webpack html file in action.
+- run in your terminal `npm run server` to see webpack html file in action.

+- run `npm install express` in case you get the error after running the server.

 ## Author